jzhoulab/Orca-Fly/README.md

-# OrcaFly
+# Orca-Fly
-OrcaFly: Deep learning models trained on Pico-C data in Drosophila embryogenesis.
+The repository contains code for Orca-Fly, an adaptiation of Orca frameworks for multi-scale genome structure prediction in early Drosophila embryogenesis.